remy/remysharp.com/public/drafts/tech-things-in-2016.md

 ![Home wifi](/images/wifi-at-home.jpg)

-## Honorary mentions of (kinda) lame technology in my life
+## Honorary mentions of tech that falls short of being super

 I'm also constantly disillusioned about technology (in fact more so than not).
 There's a number of products that I keep in my life, but they do kinda suck in some way.

 - [Hello Sense](https://hello.is/): lovely looking, great in the fact it records without having to interact with it.
 Sadly key features like capturing _what_ audio caused disturbance has been "still in the works" for years.
 Importantly, I'd like to get my data back out…but there's [no sign of progress on an API](https://twitter.com/rem/status/804827255717396481).
 - [Fitbit Aria](https://www.fitbit.com/uk/aria): great scales, records body fat, which is kinda useful (and helped me a lot early on).
 But as my knowledge and understand expanded, the more I came to realise that the fat percent recordings are pretty inaccurate.
 It may offer a gauge, but if it says you're 12%, it's more likely you're up in 15% or more.
 - [Amazon Echo](https://amazon.com/echo): on one hand, the AI and voice control is amazing.
-But Alexa quite often misheard Julie (my partner), the Spotify integration (for us) loses the last 5 seconds of *every single song*, and there's no IFTTT support (in the UK at time of writing) and a lot of services are only available to US, and not the UK.
+But Alexa quite often mishears Julie (my partner), the Spotify integration (for us) loses the last 5 seconds of *every single song*, and there's no IFTTT support (in the UK at time of writing) and a lot of services are only available to US, and not the UK.
 - [My Oral-B toothbrush](https://www.oralb.co.uk/en-gb/products/electric-toothbrushes/smartseries-6000-crossaction-rechargeable-bluetooth): it does the job, except, somehow, it has bluetooth.
 I'm not sure if this is a teeth-related joke or not, but it has bluetooth, and a mobile app.
 I can't…I don't… I'm just confused.

 ---